 Planned and built-in content quality – great content quality can be designed and improved upon by gathering data, understanding your audience, and having a good long term content plan built with an end goal in mind.
 Most valuable podcast listeners will continue to look for high-value shows.
 Production of content should take this into account and have long term plans on how to plan for value.
 If you want to improve the quality of your content, we recommend you to check our article on Podcast content planning – build long term value.

 Audio quality is equally important – many listeners focus solely on their podcast so providing the best sound quality is extremely important as this is the only sense a podcast can be experienced.
 But many people also listen to podcasts in noisy environments – in cars, during a walk, at the gym, in public transportation.
 It is very important to provide them with great experience and pure sound quality.
 Without good audio, they can easily switch to music streaming.

-In the past podcasters used to buy devices looking good.
-This tendency came from YouTube where people were buying devices looking good on camera.
+In the past, podcasters used to buy devices that look good.
+This tendency came from YouTube, where people were buying devices looking good on camera.
 However, as the awareness grows podcast hosts and creators are investing in better and better equipment

 4. Podcasting niches perfectly fit the marketing mix

 Audio marketing will grow as advertisers will incorporate podcasts into the mix and as voice search volume grows